astrowp/docs/acf.md

 The ```API_URL variable``` is used to connect your WordPress site; it should be the full URL of where it is hosted e.g. https<span>://</span>astrowp-demo.instawp.xyz

-The ```site:url variable``` is used to connect your published/deployed site to canonical links, XML sitemap etc., it should be the full URL e.g. https://astrowp.com
+The ```site:url variable``` is used to connect your published/deployed site to canonical links, XML sitemap etc., it should be the full URL e.g. <span>https://</span>astrowp.com

 **The ```post_types variable``` registers ACF custom post types used on the WordPress site.**

-To register multiple custom post types, you simply use this syntax:
+To register multiple custom post types, you use this json syntax:

 ```
 "post_types": ["Glossary", "Coupons"]